siddhant-vij/HTML-CSS-Projects/README.md

 # HTML CSS FreeCodeCamp
-This repository consists of the personal code samples, practice, assignments, and notes for Front End Web Development.
+This repository consists of the personal code samples, practice projects, assignments, and notes for Front End Web Development.